yahskamrahs/role_based_access/README.md

 Hey there!
 This is a simple, easy-to-run Full Stack Web Application that authenticates users with JWT (JSON Web Tokens) and restricts their view based on whether they are a normal **USER** or a privileged **ADMIN**.
 It has securely protected routes on the frontend, and securely protected endpoints via Spring Security on the backend.

 ## The Tech Stack
-- **Backend**: Built completely with Java 17, Spring Boot, Spring Security, JWT, JPA, and an in-memory H2 database (so nothing complex to install!)
+- **Backend**: Built completely with Java 17, Spring Boot, Spring Security, JWT, JPA, and an in-memory H2 database
 - **Frontend**: Crafted using React 18, TypeScript, Vite, TailwindCSS for styling, and React Hook Form + React Query for interacting with data easily.

 ---